Yewstock School Wellbeing Vision Statement

 Promoting Positive Well-being and Mental Health for the Whole School Community

-We have signed up to this award to further develop our work to promote positive well-being and mental health for the whole school community and gain accreditation for the work we have already done.
-It also ties in with our school values where we communicate well, show respect, are kind, caring and considerate, find joy in learning and strive for excellence.
+We signed up to this award to further develop our work to promote positive well-being and mental health for the whole school community and gain accreditation for the work we have already done.
+It ties in with our school values where we communicate well, show respect, are kind, caring and considerate, find joy in learning and strive for excellence.
 We aim to be a special place where everyone can learn, achieve and be valued.

 About the Well-being Award for Schools

 There are eight objectives that we have achieved within the Well-being Award Framework, containing several Key Performance Indicators (KPIs) set out within each.
 The award focuses on ensuring effective practice and provision is in place that promotes the emotional well-being and mental health of both staff and pupils.
 The award enables us to develop these practices where necessary and helps us to ensure that well-being is embedded in the long-term culture of our school.
 It helps us to create an ethos where mental health is regarded as the responsibility of all.